cameronbaney/Starter-Site-Sass-Gulp/README.md

-# Responsive Starter Site with Sass
+# Responsive Starter Site with Sass, Gulp and Sourcemaps

 Starter skeleton with responsive breakpoints, using a modified Twitter Bootstrap grid and Gulp for optimization